lzwjava/blog-source/portfolio.md

 ## DBS DigiBank CN - Mutual Funds, Backend, 2022.7-2022.11

 DBS DigiBank CN rethought and redesigned for you to enjoy the faster and more convenient way to bank on the go.

+Contributed as a contractor.
 Responsible for developing several micro-services, including those for mutual funds.

 We leveraged cloud technologies and modern frameworks, employing automation best practices with tools such as Java, Spring Cloud, Jenkins, Pivotal Cloud Foundry, and Kibana, and utilizing BDD and TDD methodologies.